Mikeblanchard/Covid_Project/README.md

 #### Explanation of changes in model choice:

-No changes were were made to our Machine Learning model betwen the Segment 2 and Segment 3 deliverables.
+No changes were made to our Machine Learning model between the Segment 2 and Segment 3 deliverables.

 #### Description of how the model has been trained thus far: